What is eczema?

 - Take baths or showers with tepid as opposed to hot water temperature.

-- Drink at lease 8 glasses of water each day.
+- Drink at least 8 glasses of water each day.
 Water helps to keep your skin moist.

 - Try to avoid getting too hot and sweaty.